ROBelgium/VLPGreenland/supplementary/figS9-10/README.md

-# Infrasound array processing and modelling
+# Figure S9-10: Infrasound array processing and modelling

+to be added.